MaterializeInc/materialize/doc/developer/style.md

 * Avoid contractions and spell out words in full.
 * Word choices to be mindful of: find vs. exists, may vs. can vs. might.

+### System catalog naming
+We adhere to naming standards for our system catalog relations (tables, views), which includes both the stable `mz_catalog` relations and the unstable `mz_internal` relations.

+Catalog relation names should be consistent with the user-facing naming and messaging in our docs.
+The names should not reference internal-only concepts when possible.

+Singular vs Plural:
+* Relations representing objects in our system are plural.
+Tables and views that list "all items of type x in the system" are the typical case.
+Examples are `mz_sources`, `mz_connections`.
+This is consistent with the precedent set in the existing `mz_catalog` relations.
+* Relations representing properties of an objects, where each record has a mapping to a system objects, are singular.
+Examples are `mz_source_status` and `mz_source_status_history`.
+* When in doubt, use singular.

 ## Log message style

 We use the [`tracing` crate](https://docs.rs/tracing/latest/tracing/)'s log